abasiamaakpan/First-Projects/README.md

 File name: final_C_project.c

-Project description: This C Program enables a robot to find a wall, follow a wall and escape through the door.
+Project description: This C Program enables a robot to find a wall, follow a wall and escape through the door using 3-D lidar sensor data.
 In order to achieve this, a communication protocol in a sense has to be established between computer and robot through a USB.
-In order to achieve this, files are written and read into the USB.
 In addition, a text file is created from the C program and data is visualized by reading and writing into this created file.
-The C program is also written to manipulate each line of data and parse the data in order to allow the robot to make key decisions like calculating the distance of a door and avoid hitting an obstacle straight on.
+The C program is also written to manipulate 3-D lidar sensor data order to allow the robot to make key decisions like calculating the distance of a door and avoid hitting an obstacle straight on.
 Some limitations of the robot are: Assuming the classroom is empty when the